Leptuca saltitanta

 Leptuca saltitanta, commonly known as the energetic fiddler crab, is a species of fiddler crab native to the eastern Pacific coasts, from El Salvador in Central America to Colombia in South America.

 Taxonomy

 Previously a member of the genus Uca, the species was transferred in 2016 to the genus Leptuca when Leptuca was promoted from subgenus to genus level.

 Description

-This is a small crab with an adult carapace width of approximately 6-9mm.
+This is a small crab with an adult carapace width of approximately 6–9 mm.
 Females are dark, whereas non-displaying males can be gray, yellow, or brown.
 Displaying males are usually entirely white, but some coloring may be present.

 Habitat

 The species prefers to live in unshaded, open mudflats near river mouths.
 Mangrove stands are usually nearby.